Mint-System/Odoo-Build/README.md

 task start
 ```

-Initialize database.
-The parameter `-d` specifies the name of the parameter and is mandatory.
+Initialize database with the Odoo script.

 Use `docker-odoo-init help` to show all options.